 3.2 Task Descriptions

 This section provides details of the tasks in the Autonomy Challenge.
-Teams are encouraged to develop a strategy approaching these tasks that best suits their ASV.
+Teams are encouraged to develop a strategy approaching these tasks that best suits the capabilities of their ASV.

-The Navigation Channel task is a navigation demonstration showcasing the basic autonomous control and sensing capabilities.
+The Evacuation Route and Return task is a navigation demonstration showcasing the basic autonomous control and sensing capabilities.
 The ASV must autonomously navigate through two pairs of red and green buoys.
 The entire ASV must pass through both sets of the gates, without touching the buoys.
 The ASV must start its autonomous navigation a minimum of 6 ft. before the first set of gates.

 Buoys are supplied from Taylor Made, www.taylormadeproducts.com.